mono/website/docs/about-mono/languages/index.md

 Scala
 -----

-Scala is a modern language primarily targeting Java, and it's ported to .NET as [Scala.NET](http://www.scala-lang.org/node/168), which is also [known to run on mono](http://davidsiegel.org/scala-on-mono/).
+Scala is a modern language primarily targeting Java, and it's ported to .NET as [Scala.NET](http://www.scala-lang.org/node/168), which is also known to run on Mono.

 Boo
 ---